jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 **This is a key area for consultation with you.**

-Below is our "straw-man" draft which we would like you to comment on and propose changes.
+Below is our *straw-man* draft which we would like you to comment on and propose changes.

 | Metadata Field | Proposed Rank | Notes |
 | ----- | ----------- | -------- |